PaintSwap/paintswap-vrf/docs/examples/ExampleVRFConsumer.md

-# ExamplePaintswapVRFConsumer
+# ExampleVRFConsumer

-> ExamplePaintswapVRFConsumer
+> ExampleVRFConsumer

-Example implementation of a VRF consumer contract
+Example implementation of a Paintswap VRF consumer contract

-_Demonstrates best practices for using Paintswap VRF to generate random numbers This example shows: - How to request randomness with proper gas calculation - How to fund the VRF requests - How to handle VRF fulfillment callbacks - How to store and manage request state - How to implement proper access controls - How to handle edge cases and errors_
+*Demonstrates best practices for using Paintswap VRF to generate random numbers This example shows: - How to request randomness with proper gas calculation - How to fund the VRF requests - How to handle VRF fulfillment callbacks - How to store and manage request state - How to implement proper access controls - How to handle edge cases and errors*

 ## Methods